 I am Sara S’Jegers #

-I am an artist and a traveller from Belgium.
+I am an artist and a traveler from Belgium.
 I have spent most of the last decade living and traveling through the US.
 I’m always looking for inspiration in places of exceptional natural beauty, and that is how I landed in Mallorca this year.
-I went to school for graphic design about a lifetime ago, but have been mostly drawn to painting, photography, printmaking, anything that is analog and tactile.
+I went to school for graphic design about a lifetime ago.
+But, I have been mostly drawn to painting, photography, printmaking, anything that is analog and tactile.

 I found the perfect marriage of all of the above in the historic photographic process of cyanotype making.
 Cyanotypes are basically ‘blueprints’.
 They require no camera, just watercolor paper or fabric, and a long exposure time.
 Through a very simple process, they produce images that are Prussian Blue.
 This process has given me great freedom to go out in nature and capture shapes and light, moments in time really, and this is what most of my current art is based on.